leon-thomm/ryvencore-qt/README.md

 ]
 ```

-For a more detailed overview, including a precise definition of flows, see [Features Page](https://leon-thomm.github.io/ryvencore-qt/features/).
+For a more detailed overview, including a precise definition of flows, see the [Features Page](https://leon-thomm.github.io/ryvencore-qt/features/) and [ryvencore](https://github.com/leon-thomm/ryvencore).

-***
+### Development

+The code is not 100% PEP 8 conform, and some parts which are under development might seem messy.
+I'm doing my best :) feel free to improve.
+The individual subpackages have their own READMEs giving a quick overview which should be quite helpful to gain understanding about implementations.

+Cheers.

 <!--
-#### threading compatibility
-All communication between frontend (`ryvencore-qt`) and backend (`ryvencore`) is based on Qt signals.
-Therefore, there exists rudimentary threading compatibility, i.e. you can keep your session object in a separate thread to improve concurrency and prevent the backend from being slown down signicantly by the frontend, and all changes you perform directly on the backend are automatically noticed by the frontend.
-While this is currently extremely experimental and far from production ready, it opens the door to the world of realtime data processing and first successful tests have been made.
--->

 ### Contributions and Development

 This project will eventually need a community in order to survive.
 Particularly effective ways to contribute outside of direct development of the software are creating